ysdn2018/the-next-website/src/content/graduates/clover-chang.md

 noun: Way
 intro: >-
-  Clover is a multi-disciplinary designer whose passion lies in branding, communication and package design.
+  Clover is a multi-disciplinary designer whose passion lies in branding, communication, motion and package design.
 Through these different design streams, she always incorporates some interesting and meaningful stories in her work, which are mainly geared towards enhancing user experience, displaying cultural values and ultimately, leading to a positive impact in the world that can potentially change peoples’ lives.
 She believes in the power of design that influences our everyday life even without us realizing.
 hobbies: |
   Watching dogs' videos (especially pugs)
   Eating spicy food